TeoElRey/django-marketplace/README.md

 # django-marketplace
-<sub>This project was built entirely from scratch using django</sub>

 This project is a basic Ecommerce website designed to improve my skills and capabilities with django.
 The project models other more popular marketplace websites such as facebook marketplace, ebay, etc.